 Most of the materials on the page are free.
 There are a number of very useful books and videos listed on the page which you may want to purchase at some point.

 Lessons in Self-Direction – Using the Principles of the Alexander Technique provides short video and audio resources designed to help you learn to use the Alexander Technique on your own.
 Where are you located in space?
 An Alexander Technique Exploration and Power Up: Extend and Amplify Your Alexander Technique Directions provide related self-help process.
 These can also be useful to supplement Alexander Technique lessons or coaching sessions.

 If you are just starting, I’ve Had my First Alexander Technique Lesson – What do I do Now? is a particularly useful article.

 Constructive rest is a powerful self-help process that comes out of the Alexander Technique.
 This page has a wealth of information about it.

 When you have started doing the Alexander Technique constructive rest at home, you many find that some of the conversations at the Alexander Technique Podcast and Alexander Talk make a nice accompaniment to that process.
 Or, if you download them onto your iPod, they can be conveniently listened to while commuting to and from work.
-(You can subscribe to the Podcast with iTunes on the podcast’s homepage or here.)
+(You can subscribe to the Podcast with Apple Podcasts, or pretty much any podcast app, or here.)